I have been working with people with depression for over 20years. The best results I see come from a holistic approach

-The practice of meditation such as mindfulness and deep relaxation can also be effective self management tools to help you get life back on track
+Learning meditation such as mindfulness and deep relaxation can also be effective self management tools to help you get life back on track

 There are different types of depression, which vary in symptoms and presentation.
-They also respond to different medications and approaches so seeking a proper diagnosis is essential
+They also respond to different medications and approaches so seeking a proper diagnosis is essential.

 Counselling/psychotherapy and hypnotherapy can help an individual to understand what is happening, to work through any difficult emotions and ultimately establish a more helpful way of thinking, coping and responding.

 Walk & Talk Therapy